Canoeing is a sport featuring small narrow boats that comprises two main Olympic disciplines (sprint and slalom) and in two formats (canoe or kayak).

 • At the Olympics the fastest two qualifiers occupy lanes four and five.

-• Canoe racing has been one of New Zealand’s most productive Olympic sports, with six golds, two silvers and one bronze medal.
+• Canoe racing has been one of New Zealand’s most productive Olympic sports, with ten golds, two silvers and two bronze medals.

 C1/K1, K2, K4 - Canoe events are notated by the letter C or K to indicate canoe or kayak followed by the number of paddlers per boat (eg, C1 is an individual canoe event, K4 is a four-person kayak event).
 Sprint event classifications are always followed with the distance (eg, K1-500m is a sprint event for single person-kayaks over 500m, K1 indicates a slalom event for single-person kayaks).